WRFan/jailbreak10.3.3/README.md

 	Your carrier may charge for SMS messages used to activate iMessage / Facetime

 Many people on the net are outraged by this popup appearing very often (sometimes every time you enter-exit airplane mode, restart this service or reboot the device) and blame Apple for this.
 Apple will tell you shit and your mobile carrier will blame Apple.
-Truth is, they are BOTH responsible.
-It seems "identityservicesd" decides whether this popup should be displayed by checking the carrier bundle your device is using.
+Truth is, they are BOTH responsible. "identityservicesd" decides whether this popup is to be displayed by checking the carrier bundle your device is using.
 There are up to two carrier bundles:

 	"/System/Library/Carrier Bundles/iPhone/XXX.bundle/"

 	"/private/var/mobile/Library/Carrier Bundles/iPhone/XXX.bundle/"

 the second takes precedence over the first.
-Check for presence of the following var (have still to test if this key is responsible for the popup, but looks like it):
+Check for presence of the following variable:

 	<key>RegistrationOptInRequired</key>
 	<true/>